 Aquariums all need good filtration in order for the fish to be healthy.
 One of the most important forms of aquarium filtration is biological filtration, something which is often performed by ceramic rings.
 So, what are they and what are the benefits of ceramic rings in aquariums?
 Essentially, these are porous pieces of ceramic that house beneficial bacteria which filter ammonia, nitrite, and nitrate out of the water.

-These ceramic rings have many small holes on their exterior, super small holes that are nearly impossible to see, plus they also have one large hole running right through the center.
+These ceramic rings have many small holes on their exterior, plus they also have one large hole running right through the center.
 These holes create a very porous surface, thus allowing beneficial bacteria to adhere to them, to grow, and to help filter your water, something we will discuss in greater detail further below.

 The 6 Benefits of Ceramic Rings

 The fact of the matter is that ceramic rings do have many benefits for fish tanks, as well as for you.
 Let’s take a look at why exactly ceramic rings can be great for aquariums.